tomlum/simpleScale/README.md

 4. At the end of love.draw call `simpleScale.unSet()`

+Additional Features:

-5. To update the window, just call `simpleScale.updateWindow(screenWidth, screenHeight, flags)`
+* To update the window again, just call `simpleScale.updateWindow(windowWidth, windowHeight, flags)`

+* To change the color of the letterboxes, simply call `simpleScale.unSet(r, g, b)` or `simpleScale.unset({r, g, b}`.
+Alpha values are optionally accepted as well.